No matter what stage of the job-search process you're in, you'll always need a LinkedIn profile that stands out.

 With more than 600 million users worldwide, LinkedIn is easily the largest professional network on the planet.
 If you're serious about your career and professional advancement, you need a LinkedIn profile that's optimized and up to date.
 Your LinkedIn profile is your chance to get your name and face in front of hundreds (or even thousands) of professionals in your industry.
 If you're looking for a job, that's essential.

 However, it's not enough to just have a LinkedIn page.
 You need a great LinkedIn profile that draws attention, says the right things, and helps you really connect with the people who can help you expand your career.
 Here are 10 simple tips to help make your LinkedIn profile stand out:

 1. Add your headshot

-The most simple thing you can do to upgrade your LinkedIn profile is to put a face to your name and add a profile picture — and a good one at that.
+The most simple thing you can do is to put a face to your name and add a LinkedIn profile picture — and a good one at that.
 Be creative if that fits with what you do or who you are, but remember that this is the first impression people will get from your page.
 If you don't have a professional headshot to use, it's worth the investment.
 With the huge numbers of people on LinkedIn, those without a photo are easily pushed aside.

 2. Create an eye-catching headline

 Your headline is positioned right below your name on your LinkedIn profile and will be the first thing profile visitors read.
 The default settings will fill this in with your current position and that's okay for starters — but it can be whatever you want.
 You have 120 characters to work with, so why not write something that pops?
 Think of it as a small billboard advertisement for you and what you do.
 Instead of just listing your job title, mention your specialty and how you benefit your company or customers.
 Don't forget to keep your target audience in mind.
 Are you speaking to industry peers, customers, or headhunters?
 Write for your target audience.
 For example:

 Advertising Sales Rep helping clients create winning branding strategies.
 Over 300 successful clients.